-The next lemma is due to Hofbauer~\cite{H92b}. \begin{lem} Let $\A=(\N,>)$ denote a weakly monotone algebra, compatible with a TRS $\RS$ and let $p$ be a strictly monotonic unary function on $\N$ such that for all $f \in \FS$
+The next proposition is due to Hofbauer~\cite{H92b}. \begin{prop} Let $\A=(\N,>)$ denote a weakly monotone algebra, compatible with a TRS $\RS$ and let $p$ be a strictly monotone unary function on $\N$ such that for all $f \in \FS$